ahmed1490/intreact/README.md

 Intreact supports all the events provided by [hammerjs](http://hammerjs.github.io/), you just need to add "on" in front of the event name and uppercase the first letter (e.g. "tap" -> onTap, "swiperight" -> onSwiperight).

+onTapoutside is a special handler that will be triggered when tapping outside of the wrapped element.
+To make it possible a global Hammer Manager must be instantiated, however Intreact will always check if it already exist and in that case it will just add the new listener to it.
+When the component get unmounted the onTapoutside listener will be removed, however the global Hammer Manager will not be removed as it may be used by other Intreact components.
+If you really want to get rid of it and you are sure that no other Intreact components are listening for onTapoutside events you can destroy the window.__intreact_hammer__ object.

 You can freely continue to add standard react [synthetic events](https://facebook.github.io/react/docs/events.html) to your stateless components, however if you want to keep all the interactions inside Intreact